Guidelines & Themes

 We support the promotion and development of prospective leaders.
 The emphasis will be on programs and priorities creating more access and equipping future leaders who might otherwise be overlooked, especially women and people from historically under-represented groups.
 We value attention to and development in such areas as equity, diversity, complexity, change and innovation.

-1. Grants are generally made in support of programs and operating expenses, and rarely for capital projects.
-Only organizations with a prior funding relationship with the Foundation are eligible for unrestricted grants.
+1. New grants are generally made in support of programs and projects.
+Only organizations with a prior funding relationship are eligible for unrestricted funding and capital project grants.

 2. Grants are made to non-denominational parachurch organizations.

-4. Grants are generally limited to 10 percent of total operating revenue.
+5. Grants are generally limited to 10% of total operating revenue.

-5. Grants are generally for one year’s duration.
-Multiple year requests are considered for special projects, subject to annual review.
+6. Grants are generally for one year’s duration.
+Multiple year requests are considered upon proposal review.

 At this time the Foundation does not fund: